Gooseverse/EthRubidityBridge/README.md

 Author: Gooseverse.eth

 This is a concept and not working version.
 The uniswap addresses are not in the contract.
-When the Virtual Machine goes live this project will be closed and a fully functional cersion will be available.
+When the Virtual Machine goes live this project will be closed and a fully functional version will be available.

 ## Dumb Contract